 Learn more about how PST applies to goods and services.

 Register a business or individual for the purpose of collecting and remitting PST on sales of taxable goods or services and/or to report any PST payable on taxable goods and services you acquire for use in your business operations.

 Search the PST Registry

-All businesses operating in Saskatchewan must be licenced or registered with the Ministry of Finance for PST purposes.
+All businesses operating in Saskatchewan must be licensed or registered with the Ministry of Finance for PST purposes.

 Use this on-line service to verify the businesses you are dealing with have met this requirement and have an active PST vendor’s licence or registered consumer number.

 File a PST Return

 Businesses including licensed vendors and registered consumers must file a PST return on either a monthly, quarterly or annual basis depending on the amount of tax collected or payable.

 Use a Casual PST Return to report PST collected or payable if you are an individual or business not required to be licensed or registered with a PST number.

 Remit PST payable on the purchase of new or used business assets acquired in connection with the start of business operations in Saskatchewan.